AlliVaughn/disney-like/README.md

-# Disney-Like
+# Disney-Like: An Exploration
-    I have decided that I'd like to know if an AI can write Disney songs which are indistinguishable to the average human from those written for Disney or Disney affiliates (ie Pixar) by employees (lyracists).
+* I have decided that I'd like to know if an AI can write Disney songs which are indistinguishable to the average human from those written for Disney or Disney affiliates (ie Pixar) by employees (lyracists).
+If not, what do we get?

 ## Description of data source
-    Data scraped using a python 3 script from [All the  Lyrics](allthelyrics.com) and initially stored in a csv file.
+* Data scraped using a python 3 script from [All the  Lyrics](allthelyrics.com) and initially stored in a csv file.

 ## Expected data cleaning steps to make the data useful for machine learning
    * Removal of duplicates and obviously non-Disney/affiliate songs. (ie. Barney's "I Love You")